kashmir96/osoappliance/content/posts/when-clothes-dryer-is-not-heating.md

 Finally, your clothes dryer may not be working correctly due to a faulty thermostat or cycling thermostat switch.
 These components are responsible for regulating temperature within the machine and ensuring that it doesn't overheat while in operation.
 If either of these components fails, they must be replaced by an experienced technician before your machine will work correctly again.

 If you’ve determined that none of these problems are causing your clothes dryer not to heat up correctly, then it’s likely something else is wrong with the machine and you should contact an appliance repair service for help diagnosing and fixing the issue quickly and safely..

+Get your appliances to go even further with <a href="/pages/appliance-repair-technicians/">appliance repair technicians</a> will restore functionality.